MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/activate-azure-classic.md

 >*Applies to: Azure Information Protection*

+> [!NOTE]
+>This functionality is moving to the Azure portal and is currently in preview.
+For more information, see [How to activate Azure Rights Management from the Azure portal](activate-azure.md).

-Use these instructions if you have access to the Azure portal.
+Use these instructions if you have access to the Azure classic portal.
 For example, you have a subscription for the Enterprise Mobility Suite or have the Azure Information Protection Premium subscription.

 > [!TIP]
 > Watch a 2-minute video: [How to activate Azure RMS](https://channel9.msdn.com/series/pit-stop-enterprise-mobility-suite/activate-azure-rms)